 Avoid The Itch By Recognizing Poison Ivy

-Recognizing Poison Ivy can be tricky because it looks a little different in all four seasons.
+Recognizing this plant can be tricky because it looks a little different in all four seasons.
 Unfortunately no matter what the season, the oils on the plants can always be an irritant.

 Growing Better Gardeners is not just our tagline, it is our mission.